papito/ballot/README.md

 ### Connecting to Redis on Docker host

-By default, the Docker container will have its own Redis instance, but you can have a persistent Redis running on Redis host, by using the `--network="host"` flag of Docker `run` command.
+By default, the Docker container will have its own Redis instance, but you can have a persistent Redis running on Docker host, by using the `--network="host"` flag of Docker `run` command.

-## Running tests
+### Running tests

     make test